 Programming, digital art, music, electronic, web design and mediation are part of her range of skills that she has henceforth ceased exercising as volunteer to integrate the team of My Human Kit as a professional.

-She is now fabmanager assistant in the humanlab as well as project manager especially in charge of the documentation of the proto
+She is now fabmanager in the Humanlab as well as project manager especially in charge of the documentation of the prototypes

 Teacher in a technical school and “do-it- yourself” lover artist in sound exploring.
 Yohan is fan of open source, electronics, technology and sharing.
 He has had a great sense of the human as well as technical dimension for many years.
 He is the one who supervises at the same time the home Humanlab formulas, teaching formats and the technical part of the project.

 his nickname comes from his passion for synthesizers called “modular”.

 John Lejeune is the president of My Human Kit association since September 2016.